GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

 you no output.
 Instead, you see the blank R prompt: `>`.
 Congratulations!
-Although it seems small, knowing what your working directory is and being able to set your working directory is the first step to analyzing your data.
+Although it seems small, knowing what your working directory is and being able to set your working directory is the first step to analysing your data.

 !!! tip  "Never use `setwd()`"